chingu-voyages/v9-bears-team-36/README.md

-# Global Disaster Map
+# World Disasters

-An interactive map based on the [Relief Web API](https://reliefweb.int/help/api) with relevant information and news articles.
+An interactive map based on the [Relief Web API](https://reliefweb.int/help/api) providing information about current disasters happening around the world and related news articles from the New York Times.